Victoria College Campus and Residence Tours

 Thinking of living in residence?
 There are many benefits to living on campus: the convenience of living close to your classes; the opportunity to develop lifelong friendships; more opportunities to get involved; and increased support from residence life staff.

 Our residence buildings house both first-year and upper-year students and are equipped with wired internet access.

 Annesley Hall is the first women’s residence in Canada and opened its doors in 1903.
 It still remains an all-women's residence and features a music room and library where residence students can study.

 MargAd is a traditional dorm-style coed residence with a common room and kitchen located on each floor.
 MargAd also houses our 24-hour residence service desk.

 Rowell Jackman Hall (RJ)

-RJ is an eight-storey apartment style residence with single sex and coed options.
+RJ is an eight-story apartment-style residence with single-sex and coed options.
 It features bedroom apartments and each suite includes a kitchenette and common room.